hikrdu/hikrdu/README.md

 ###

-<h4 align="left">I'm Ricardo Silva, a Mobile App Developer from Brazil with a passion for technology and software development.
-I specialize in Flutter and Dart, alongside a strong foundation in JavaScript, TypeScript, and various other technologies like Android, Azure, and Docker.
-My goal is to create innovative applications that enhance user experiences.
-Let’s connect and explore new opportunities together!.</h4>
+<h4 align="left">I'm Ricardo Silva, an experienced and passionate software developer with over 10 years of expertise in creating high-quality applications.
+Possesses a strong background in mobile application development and cloud technologies, with a proven track record of designing, developing, and maintaining robust and scalable applications.
+For the past 4+ years, has specialized in using Flutter and Dart to deliver cross-platform solutions, while also leveraging proficiency in other platforms and programming languages.</h4>

 ###